kachmul2004/auraflowpos/docs/UI_IMPLEMENTATION_PROGRESS.md

 **Before Moving to Next Phase:**

-- [ ] All Phase 1 dialogs implemented
+- [ ] All Phase 2 screens implemented
-- [ ] All dialogs match web version pixel-perfectly
+- [ ] All screens match web version pixel-perfectly
 - [ ] Both light and dark themes work correctly
 - [ ] No compilation errors
 - [ ] All components have @Preview functions